-Comprehensive Planning Process
+Basin Planning Process

-DRBC is currently heading a process to develop a "forward-looking" Comprehensive Plan for the Delaware River Basin.
-This plan outlines numerous mechanisms for protecting, preserving and enhancing the water resources of the Basin, on a watershed basis, through the development of goals, objectives and management strategies.
+DRBC is currently heading a process to develop a "forward-looking" Water Resources Plan for the Delaware River Basin.
+This plan outlines numerous mechanisms for protecting, preserving and enhancing the water resources of the Basin, on a watershed basis, through the development of desired outcomes, goals, objectives, indicators and management strategies.
 The plan is multi-faceted in its approach and calls for the active involvement of a broad range of governmental and non-governmental entities in addition to DRBC.